Innovative interpretation of industrial heritage, Rijeka

 Center for Advanced Studies of the South-East Europe: Summary ; Conference ; Final Event

-We invite you to discover other EHV volunteering workshops which took place this year:
+We invite you to discover other EHV volunteering workshops which took place in 2018:

 European Heritage Volunteers PROJECTS 2018 and FLYER